 It came well packaged in a waterproof bag that protects it from dust, crashes and posible water/humidity that can be dropped in there.
 It has a long strap that allows you to carry on a belt, your pocket, as a wristband or even a necklace.

-When I first used it, I realized that you have to peel off the black matte paint coat that protects the sparkling ...
+When I first used it, I realized that you have to peel off the ...
 Read more

 Well, it makes useful sparks to fire up dry fibers (like silk cocoons) for example and set the fire even when this magnesium stick gets wet.
 Make sure you keep your burning materials dry and ready to use.
 Nothing that I'd notice now.
 Can fire up silk cocoons or other dry materials to start a fire.
-Make sure you learn basic survival techniques to use ...
+Make ...
 Read more

 Good well built survival fire starter.